jparng/JavaFun/README.md

 Guess the number:
   This is a fun game that uses a loop and the Math.random method to guess the random number between 0 and 100.
 The program will randomly choose a number and when the user guesses, the program will display results whether the guess is too high, too low, or the correct number.

+Validate Credit card:
+  This program uses Hans Luhn's algorithm to check if the credit card number is valid and will either display a result of "Valid" or "Invalid" when inputing a long integer value.